-This document explains how to use Remedy Mobile RFS, a condensed web-based version of Remedy, primarily focusing on the UNC-Request for Service application, the most widely used Remedy application at UNC-Chapel Hill.
-Remedy Mobile is specifically designed for mobile phones and tablets, providing users a way to quickly create, view and edit Remedy tickets from these devices.
+This document explains how to use Remedy Mobile RFS, a condensed web-based version of Remedy RFS.
+Remedy Mobile RFS allows users to quickly create, view and edit Remedy tickets from mobile devices.

 Remedy Mobile RFS was designed to be as compatible with as many devices as possible while adhering to web standards.
 Therefore, it is recommended that the latest available updates are installed on your mobile device for the best possible experience.